 - Adjustable bench

-The initial 210 pounds of resistance offered can be boosted up to 410 pounds.
 The involvement of the sliding seat makes it compatible with rowing.

 This machine can be seen as the evolved version of PR1000.
 It comprises of horizontal bench alike PR1000, but other features are much more advanced.